Keep it Real: Why you should choose the original eco-friendly alignment Yoga Mat from Liforme (and accept no imitations!)

 Many other businesses take a quick and dirty approach to starting up, choosing the cheapest, easiest route to the marketplace, regardless of the ideals that might get trampled along the way.
 We didn’t do that, and it’s one of the key reasons why it took us five years of work before we were ready to sell our first mat.
 Experimentation, innovation, and excellent design take time, as does finding the right way to manufacture.

 In order to close the good business vibes loop, we are in search of ethical customers.
 Yes, YOU have an important role to play here too.
 Just like us, you have a choice to make.
-Are you going to be a quick and dirty consumer or are you going to do the right thing?
+Are you going to be a quick and dirty purchaser or are you going to do the right thing?
 Buying a cheaper mat, an imitator, or a direct knock-off indicates that the years of research and development we put in, the high roads we have taken, the intense attention to detail along every step of the way, are not valuable.
 And that’s a sorry outlook for the future of ethical businesses in general and ethical yoga businesses in particular.
 But you know what?
 Whilst we’re concerned about this, we take it in our stride, because we know YOU are with us on this, and we know YOU care.

 Form Follows Function